Correa, Gattis lift Astros over Mariners as Paxton stumbles (Sep 15, 2017) | FOX Sports

 Correa, Gattis lift Astros over Mariners as Paxton stumbles (Sep 15, 2017)

+Paxton got four outs and was charged with three runs and four hits, snapping a seven-game winning streak.
+It tied the shortest start of his career and was his first loss since June 27.

+”I was out of whack on the mound,” Paxton said. ”I was just watching some video, and my front side was going early, so I had nothing to throw against.
+I felt like I went to throw the ball, and there was nothing there.”

-Charlie Morton (12-7) went six strong innings, allowing five hits and one run while fanning seven.
-Ken Giles pitched a scoreless ninth for his 31st save.
+Houston right-hander Charlie Morton (12-7) struck out seven while pitching six innings of one-run ball.
+Ken Giles got three outs for his 31st save.

-Jean Segura had two hits and drove in two for the Mariners, who remain in the hunt for the second AL wild card.
+Jean Segura had two hits and two RBIs for the Mariners, who remain in the hunt for the second AL wild card.

-Gattis snapped an 0-for-15 skid with an RBI single with two outs to make it 3-0 before Paxton walked Josh Reddick.
+Gattis snapped an 0-for-15 skid with an RBI single before Paxton walked Josh Reddick.
 He finally escaped the inning by retiring Tyler White.

 Segura hit a leadoff double before Morton retired the next 10 batters.
 Robinson Cano singled with one out in the fourth and Nelson Cruz walked, but Morton sat down the next two Mariners to end the threat.